Financial Services and Legacy Systems

 Modernize Legacy Systems, Leverage Hybrid Integration to Stay Competitive

-Financial services have changed more in the last 30 years than in the previous thousand.
-Customers expect constant access through secure mobile interactions with providers; interactions that no longer take place within the four walls of a bank.
+Financial services have changed profoundly in the last 30 years.
+Customers expect constant access through secure mobile interactions with providers — interactions that no longer take place within the four walls of a bank.
 At the same time, financial services companies are contending with an ever-growing list of regulations and regulatory agencies that govern those interactions.
 And most profoundly, information has become the foundation of many financial services products and services.
 Data is as important an asset as currency.

 Yet despite these rapid changes, many would argue that with slow adoption of new technology and limited connectivity, the financial services industry hasn’t changed nearly fast enough.
 While SaaS, Cloud and API technologies enable mobile banking and expand the horizons of internal and external innovation, many within the industry are hesitant to take the risk of opening access outside of the firewall.
 It seems easier and safer to stick with the tried-and-true--the legacy systems that are at the core of most financial companies.

 However, the modern marketplace—not just the financial services marketplace but the modern economy—will no longer allow banks to survive with closed systems.
+Legislative pressures like PSD2 are also demanding change.
 Banks must take the leap and become connected banks.
 They must innovate and incorporate disruptive technologies, and at a rapid pace, to stay competitive.
 Thankfully, this does not necessitate ripping out core systems in favor of new ones.
-Instead, hybrid integration—connecting legacy systems to countless new internal applications and external third-parties via connectivity layers like enterprise service buses (ESB) and integration platforms as a service (iPaaS)—can meet customer demand for omni-channel banking, become a solution for IT to ensure regulatory compliance, drive new revenue, and reduce costs.
+Instead, hybrid integration—connecting legacy systems to countless new internal applications and external third-parties via connectivity layers like enterprise service buses (ESB) and integration platforms as a service (iPaaS)—can meet customer demand for omnichannel banking, become a solution for IT to ensure regulatory compliance, drive new revenue, and reduce costs.

 In this article we’ll discuss the challenges facing financial institutions, and the opportunity that modernizing financial services’ legacy systems offers in meeting those challenges.